 If you love hi-fi gear, you’re not gonna love this…

 I think most people would prefer to learn about bodgy builders, egregious electronics technicians and maladroit mechanics before they damage the things we own and love.
-This simple premise, combined with my passion for truth, fairness and improving standards within our industry, led me to create the Hall of Shame back in 2018.
+This simple premise, combined with my passion for truth, fairness and improving standards within our industry, led me to create the Hall of Shame.
 Welcome!

 Liquid Audio’s Hall of Shame or ‘HoS’ sheds critical light on hi-fi equipment that has been damaged, devalued, or destroyed by individuals and businesses claiming to repair and improve such equipment.
 Each case includes photographic evidence and detailed analysis, to educate and empower people to make more informed choices about their technicians.

-To be crystal clear, this resource is not here to make me look good or criticise legitimate, professional businesses and technicians.
+To be clear, this resource is not designed to criticise legitimate, professional businesses and technicians.
 Quite the opposite is true, this page serves to support professionals doing good work.
 I have nothing but respect for my professional colleagues and anyone who takes their job seriously.
 The cases presented here undermine the entire industry and that’s something I cannot ignore.

 Ethics

-I’m guided by a golden rule of ethics something like this:
+I’m guided by a golden rule of ethics summarised neatly by this quote:

 “If you see fraud and do not say fraud, you are a fraud.”